You have not yet saved any cruises to your favourite list.

 - 18 life rafts (capacity: 25 persons per raft)

-MS HANSEATIC nature/MS HANSEATIC inspiration/HANSEATIC spirit:
+HANSEATIC nature/MS HANSEATIC inspiration/HANSEATIC spirit

 Overall capacity of all means of rescue: 562 persons